New judge to hear Ferguson court cases after federal probe

 The department found insufficient evidence to charge Officer Darren Wilson with federal civil rights violations, but found pervasive racial bias in Ferguson's police and courts practices.

-The courts, instead of acting as neutral arbiters, primarily used their authority to compel payments of fees and fines, imposing unnecessary harm, overwhelmingly on African Americans, the report found.
+Instead of acting as neutral arbiter, the court primarily uses its authority to compel payment of fees and fines, imposing unnecessary harm, overwhelmingly on African Americans, the report found.

+In one case the department cited, a woman received two parking tickets totaling $151 plus fees in 2007.
+Seven years later, after paying $550 in fines and fees, being arrested twice and spending six days in jail, she still owed Ferguson $541.

+Brockmeyer's attorney said in a statement posted on the Post-Dispatch website that Brockmeyer hoped appointment of a new judge would help restore public confidence that has diminished following the Justice Department report.

 (Reporting by Kevin Murphy in Kansas City; Writing by David Bailey; Editing by Sandra Maler and Eric Walsh)